How to Install FarmOS - a Farm Recordkeeping Application

 The first screen you will encounter asks you to choose a profile and a language:

-Drupal checks if the install is correct in the Verify requirements section.
+Drupal checks if the installation is correct in the Verify requirements section.
 Then, it will move to configuring the database.
 In this section you should input the information from the database built earlier in this tutorial:

 Once FarmOS hooks into the database, you will need to configure your FarmOS site.
 This is where you will define the name and the main user account: